virtual-labs/exp-modeling-uml-use-case-diagrams-iitkgp/experiment/aim.md

 **After completing this experiment you will be able to:**

-- How to identify different actors and use cases from a given problem statement
+- Identify different actors and use cases from a given problem statement
-- How to associate use cases with different types of relationships
+- Associate use cases with different types of relationships
-- How to draw a use-case diagram
+- Draw a use-case diagram